Arm Plyometrics

 - The assistant stands on the box holding the medicine ball

-- The athlete catches the medicine ball with elbows bent and toss it back over their head to the assistant
+- The athlete catches the medicine ball with elbows bent and tosses it back over their head to the assistant.

 |